materiaraiding/materiaraiding-old/Raidplan Templates.md

 # Raidplan Templates

-Raidplan is a great website for designing strats for fights.
 To save you time, we have compiled a set of premade Raidplan Templates you can use for building strats in upcoming fights.
+Raidplan is a tool for designing raid strats from a top-down POV with multiple steps.

 ### How do I use this?